Services are available for:

 TEA's Excess Cost Calculator Tool and Excess Cost Guidance Handbook are located on TEA's Excess Cost website.

 The 2018-2019 Special Education Consolidated Grant Application opened June 1, 2018.

-The end date to submit the application is August 24, 2018.
+The end date to submit the application was August 24, 2018.
 The deadline to submit an amendment is June 15, 2019.

 The High Cost Fund (HCF) is an additional source of funds that addresses the financial impact on the budget of an LEA providing FAPE (free appropriate public education) to a student with disabilities whose needs exceed the typical needs of a child with a disability.